TTC signal work closes part of Line 1 this weekend

 - 127 Davenport

-Wheel-Trans buses will operate from Downsview, Lawrence West and St George stations for customers requiring an accessible connection.
-Customers can speak with TTC staff at these stations to request the service.
+Wheel-Trans buses will operate during the closure for customers requiring an accessible connection.
+Customers can speak with any TTC staff to request the service.

 Dupont and Glencairn stations will be closed.
 All other stations will be open for fare sales and access to surface vehicles.

-This is the first of 11 closures on this portion of Line 1 in 2017 as the TTC modernizes its train operations.
-There will be a total of 35 subway closures this year, compared to 36 last year.
+This is the seventh of 11 closures on this portion of Line 1 in 2017 as the TTC modernizes its train operations.
+When installation is complete in 2019, ATC will result in a more modern and reliable signal system that will allow for a 25 per cent increase in the number of trains operating on Line 1.

 While the TTC does much of its subway maintenance work at the conclusion of service each night, it continues to require weekend closures to complete ATC and state-of-good-repair work, like replacing track and maintaining switches.
 One weekend of work during a closure is equivalent to about five weeks of nightly work.